eaindraysupan1005/tickora/README.md

 - Create a scalable platform that can handle events of any size

 ### Secondary Objectives
-- Build a community-driven platform with social features
 - Provide detailed analytics and insights for event organizers
 - Support multiple event types and formats
 - Offer multilingual support for global accessibility